-Our 5 year old spring spaniel, Henry absolutely loves the water.
+Our 5 year old spring spaniel, Bodhi absolutely loves the water.
 He loves swimming, boating, anything that involves water to be quite honest.
 He’ll even try to catch fish if he sees them.
 He waits above them in the shallow areas of a lake and then with one gigantic leap tries to pounce on them!

 Because we had a few disasters trying to take him kayaking we decided to stay right near the shore and get him used to the paddle boarding routine.